geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah, I'll get that.
 And I'll get that in CI.
 It's a little bit slow right now, but I'll just disable some tests.
 Yeah.
 Figure something out about that.
 I'm for flash attention.
 I mean, what kind of got me started doing this was that the de vectorizer, another expander doesn't work for flash attention.
 So, yeah, I mean, I don't know what, what does that mean?
 The expander.
 Uh.
 If you have.
 Intermediate buffers.
 Okay.
 So there's two ways you could have an intermediate buffer interact with like upcasts in one way.
 The upcast terminates at the bufferize and in the other way, the upcast flows through the bufferize.
 But when the upcast flows through the bufferize, you have to make the buffer bigger.
 And this is easy to do when it's a bufferize, but hard to do after you've lowered it to stores.
 So there's some you can do in one.
 Abstraction and some you can do in the other abstraction.
 But in reality, I think that like we have a problem right now where shape is in two places.
 So we have shape in like dot shape and then we have shapes in the D types.
 And I think we should unify all of that to one.

 ##### **Geohot** [[00:04:16](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=256)]
 And then the expander will basically be free.
-I also am starting to like really understand semantically with each one of these UOPs means.
+I also am starting to like really understand semantically with each one of these UOps means.

 ##### **Geohot** [[00:04:27](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=267)]
 So like index selects a region and then load.
 What load does is moves that region from whatever memory system it's in to a different memory system.
 So maybe D types will start including an address space.
 We'll start including a shape and then we can like work on this stuff better.